akleroy/phangs_imaging_scripts/README.md

 ### TWO WAYS TO USE THE PIPELINE

 There are two ways that this pipeline might be useful.
-First, it provides an end-to-end path to process calibrated ALMA data (or VLA data) of the sort produced by scriptForPI into cubes and maps.
+First, it provides an end-to-end path to process calibrated ALMA data (or VLA data) of the sort produced by the scriptForPI script distributed by ALMA into spectral cubes and maps.
 That end-to-end approach is described in "Workflow for most users."
 Second, the `phangsPipeline` directory contains a number of modules for use inside and outside CASA that should have general utility.
 These are written without requiring any broader awareness of the pipeline infrastructure and should just be generally useful.
 These are files named `casaSOMENAME.py` and `scSOMEOTHERNAME.py` and, to a lesser extent, `utilsYETANOTHERNAME.py`.

 ### WORKFLOW FOR MOST USERS